 The credo of the modern service company

-The attitude "a lot of work brings success" is widespread.
-For some it is the credo of modern achievement society, for others it is an almost religious mantra for the compensation of karmic justice.
+The attitude "Working a lot brings success" is common.
+For some it is the credo of modern performance society, for others an almost religious mantra to balance karmic justice.

 In both cases, this attitude is deeply rooted in our social, value and economic system.
 The catch is just that: Quite simply, the equation does not work.
 Because it depends not only on what you do - but also how others perceive their own performance and that they are seen at all.